 As well as working with the FSA (and other industry bodies), we understand that we need to take a lead with our suppliers to deliver against the FSA target.

 Aldi monitors the levels of Campylobacter carefully by compiling regular sets of independently verified data which is shared with the FSA via the BRC for the purposes of industry reporting.
-The results for Q1 2018 (January to March) show that 5.3% of birds were in the >1,000 cfu/g category.
-For the full year 2017, 6.4% of birds were in the >1,000 cfu/g category.
+The results for Q2 2018 (April to June) show that 4.5% of birds were in the >1,000 cfu/g category.
 Our results are below the FSA target of less than 7% of birds in the >1,000 cfu/g category.